 Article written and medically reviewed by

-You may have heard that both the World Health Organization (WHO) and the White House have declared monkeypox a public health emergency.
-What can you, as an individual, do to prevent monkeypox from spreading to yourself and your community?
+You may have heard that both the World Health Organization (WHO) and the White House have declared mpox (formerly known as monkeypox) a public health emergency.
+What can you, as an individual, do to prevent mpox from spreading to yourself and your community?

-Anyone, including children, can be infected with monkeypox when exposed.
+Anyone, including children, can be infected with mpox when exposed.
 The ongoing outbreak is a public health issue everyone should be concerned about.
 Currently, communities most affected include gay, bisexual, and other men or transgender people who have sex with men.
-Black and Latino people in some areas may have higher rates of monkeypox as well.
+Black and Latino people in some areas may also have higher rates of mpox.

-Monkeypox is an infectious disease caused by a virus with the same name.
+Mpox is an infectious disease caused by a virus with the same name.
 The virus is related to the smallpox virus, but the disease is much less severe and rarely causes death.
-Despite a similar disease name, the monkeypox virus is not related to varicella, the virus that causes chickenpox.
+Despite a similar disease name, the mpox virus is not related to varicella, the virus that causes chickenpox.

 |Warning: This article contains images that could be|

 A rash is the most distinct symptom of mpox.
 It can start as small raised lesions (like pimples) and progress into blisters or lesions that are filled with fluid or pus.